kwhite2/git/lessons.md

 #### Case Two: Coauthored Publications

 Git and GitHub - together or independently - support multi-author publishing.
 Like we have done with the DHRI curriculum, you can have a shared project folder that multiple people are working from asynchronously, even on the same parts if they wanted, and then those different offshoots can be carefully folded back into the master project.
-These are the process of creating branches, and merging.
+This entails the process of creating *branches* and *merging*.

 Git and GitHub also help with attribution by tracking individual contributions throughout.
 Additional branches could be created by a singular author as well, allowing the writer to explore different ways forward.
 The version control feature also allows authors to easily return to and compare older drafts or retrieve sections previoulsy discarded.

+**Branches** and **merging** are important functionalities when using Git to collaborate, but they are also advanced and thus beyond the scope of this workshop.
+See the *Resources* section at the end of the workshop for more information.

 ### Versions Across Time

-How do you come by and develop your syllabi over time?
-Many of us borrow and adapt from each other, and most of us probably update our syllabi each semester, even if only a little bit.
+How did you initially come by the syllabus you use for your class, and did you develop it over time?
+Many professors borrow and adapt from each other, and most of us probably update our syllabi each semester, even if only a little bit.

 Put your hand up if you have a folder somewhere that looks something like this.
 Or even multiple folders.

 ```
 |